fbpx

 It can now easily be replaced by – “That’s exactly what happened!”

-The good news for Ericsson is that the analysis of claim strength revealed that Ericsson is on right track.
-Though its rejection rate is higher than Qualcomm, it still managed to get a lot of patents granted after first or second rejection and that too with broader claims.
+The good news for Ericsson is that the analysis of claim strength revealed that Ericsson is on the right track.
+Though its rejection rate is higher than Qualcomm’s, it still got many patents granted after the first or second rejection, and that too with broader claims.

-Qualcomm, on the other hand, conducted an in-depth prior art search, faced lesser rejections, has better claim strength and claim scope than Ericsson.
+Qualcomm, on the other hand, conducted an in-depth prior art search, faced fewer rejections, and has better claim strength and claim scope than Ericsson.

 Which company do you think is on the right track?